 Eggnog Old Fashioned Cocktail

 Sharing is caring!

-On the sixth day of the Christmas my true love gave to me…an Eggnog Old Fashioned cocktail!
+On the sixth day of Christmas, my true love gave me…an Eggnog Old Fashioned cocktail!

 We are halfway through the song and I am introducing the Eggnog Old Fashioned cocktail!
 I don’t know about you, but I am having a lot of fun making (and sipping) these cocktails.
 Do you have a favorite yet?

-The traditional sixth day of Christmas brings “six geese a laying” but I’ll focus on the “egg” part of the song (taking creative liberties) with a glass or two of the quintessential holiday drink, eggnog, spiked with a touch of brandy, Frangelico, and cardamom bitters for an extra touch of Christmas flavor!
+The traditional sixth day of Christmas brings “six geese a-laying” but I’ll focus on the “egg” part of the song (taking creative liberties) with a glass or two of the quintessential holiday drink, eggnog, spiked with Savage & Cooke Bad Sweater Whiskey, fig jam, and cardamom bitters for an extra touch of Christmas flavor!
 Served on the rocks, this Eggnog Old Fashioned cocktail recipe is great for sipping while making Christmas cookies!

-And yes, those are water spots on my old fashioned glasses…the best remedy for water spots is a full glass of cocktail to hide them!
+Eggnog Old Fashioned Cocktail